c0dev0id/shagen.me/content/bloginfo/index.md

 ## Codeblock comments

-Sometimes, I add a comment to a command.
-I do this by adding either a `# comment` inline or `# (<nr>)` to described something below.
+I use the environment specific comment syntax:
+- `#` in shell, perl, yaml, ...
+- `//` or `/* */` in C, C++, ...
+- `<!-- -->` in HTML
+- `-- ` in Lua
+- ...

+Additionally, I may point at something with arrows `<--- like here`.

+Or I use poor mans callouts by placing `[1]` on lines and describe these lines below the code block.

 ```
 $ usbdevs
 Controller /dev/usb0:
 addr 01: 1022:0000 AMD, xHCI root hub
-addr 02: 05e3:0610 Genesys Logic, USB2.0 Hub    # this is a comment
+addr 02: 05e3:0610 Genesys Logic, USB2.0 Hub
+# this is a shell style comment and not part of the output
 Controller /dev/usb1:
-addr 01: 1022:0000 AMD, xHCI root hub
+addr 01: 1022:0000 AMD, xHCI root hub    <--- this comment tell you to check xhci(4)
-addr 02: 30c9:00cd 8SSC21K64624V1SR47D21S9, Integrated Camera    # (1)
+addr 02: 30c9:00cd 8SSC21K64624V1SR47D21S9, Integrated Camera    [1]
 Controller /dev/usb2:
 addr 01: 1022:0000 AMD, xHCI root hub
 Controller /dev/usb3:
 addr 01: 1022:0000 AMD, xHCI root hub
 ```

-- (1): if comments are getting longer, I use this format.
+- [1]: If there's a lot to describe or many different parts to describe, I use this style of callout to reference parts in the output.